LincaMarius/ISAP-1_Instruction_Set/README.md

 -	LP = (JC * C) * T3
 -	NEXT = JC * T4 + JC * T5 + JC * T6 + JC * T7 + JC * T8

+Using the NEXT signal moves to the next instruction without losing micro-steps.
+This variable microcode length system for the JC instruction will use 3/4=0.75 which is 75% of the time compared to 3/8=0.375 and 37.5% if we do not use this option.

+Use of the NEXT signal is optional.
+The simplified version of this instruction can also be used:
+- NEXT = JC * T4

+In this variant, if the microprogram reaches one of steps T5 - T8, it will not automatically jump to the next instruction and the time related to steps T5 - T8 is lost.

 *If we implement the Control Block using Combinational Logic we will use these equations.*